SCPF-Archive/repo.1/wtf.md

 _Download our new music app and listen without interruptions._

 #### Equivalent to Premium account.
-_The applications below are to needed to be installed to experience an Ad-free account just like in a premium subscription account and more._
+_The applications below are needed to be installed to experience an Ad-free account just like in a premium subscription account and more._

 ## How to be a Premium Account?